Lordrigar/discord-bot/README.md

-# Discord Bot For Tommpa's server
+# Discord Bot For friends's server

 Small fun project written with discord.js for a friend.
 Purpose of the bot is to iterate over all members of the server and assign roles based on their length of stay with server.